etiennedescamps/SAT4J_planning/README.md

 ```

 The planner will use PDDL files located in the 'resources' directory for its
 domain and problem instanciation.
-Simply put the files you wish to usein it and
+Simply put the files you wish to use in it and
 use them as arguments without the .pddl extension.
 A simple way to test how it
 works is to use 'domain' and 'p01' as arguments.